-- e) Only the amount spent for medications which exceeds the current Old Age Pension Standard allowance for medicine chest expense shall be allowed as a deduction. - 5) The cost for other necessary medical or remedial care shall be deducted from the Client's gross income, with the following limitations: - a) The need for such care shall be documented in writing by the attending physician.
-For this purpose, documentation on the URC certification form shall be considered adequate.
-The documentation shall list the service, supply, or equipment; state why it is medically necessary; be signed by the physician; and, shall be renewed at least annually or whenever there is a change. - b) The cost for any service, supply or equipment that is available under regular Medicaid, with or without prior authorization, shall not be allowed as a deduction. - 6) Deductions for medical and remedial care may be allowed up to the end of the next full month while the physician's prescription is being obtained.
-If the physician's prescription cannot be obtained by the end of the next full month, the deduction shall be discontinued. - 7) When the case manager cannot immediately determine whether a particular medical or remedial service, supply, equipment or medication is a benefit of Medicaid, the deduction may be allowed up to the end of the next full month while the case manager determines whether such deduction is a benefit of the Medicaid program.
-If it is determined that the service, supply, equipment or medication is a benefit of Medicaid, the deduction shall be discontinued. - iv.
-Any remaining income shall be applied to the cost of the SLP residential services, as described at § 8.515.85.C, and shall be paid by the Client directly to the facility; and - v.
-If there is still income remaining after the entire cost of residential services are paid from the Client's income, the remaining income shall be kept by the Client and may be used as additional personal needs or for any other use that the Client desires, except that the residential service provider shall not charge more than the Medicaid rate for that service. - b.
-Case managers shall inform HCBS-BI Clients receiving residential services of their Client payment obligation on a form prescribed by the state at the time of the first assessment visit, by the end of each plan period.
-Whenever there is a significant change in the Client payment amount that affects the Client's payment obligation, the case manager must inform the Client of the change in payment within ten (10) working days,. - i.
+- 2) Medications which may be purchased through regular Medicaid prior authorization procedures shall not be allowed. - 3) The full cost of brand-name medications shall not be allowed if a generic form is available at a lower price. - 4) - vii.
+Other necessary medical or remedial care shall be deducted from the member's gross income, with the following limitations: - a) The need for such care shall be documented in writing by the attending physician.
+The documentation shall list the service, supply, or equipment; state why it is medically necessary; be signed by the physician; and, shall be renewed at least annually or whenever there is a change. - b) Any service, supply or equipment that is available under regular Medicaid, with or without prior authorization, shall not be allowed as a deduction. - c) Deductions for medical and remedial care may be allowed up to the end of the next full month while the physician's prescription is being obtained.
+If the physician's prescription cannot be obtained by the end of the next full month, the deduction shall be discontinued. - d) When the case manager cannot immediately determine whether a particular medical or remedial service, supply, equipment or medication is a benefit of Medicaid, the deduction may be allowed up to the end of the next full month while the case manager determines whether such deduction is a benefit of the Medicaid program.
+If it is determined that the service, supply, equipment or medication is a benefit of Medicaid, the deduction shall be discontinued. - viii.
+Verifiable Federal and State tax liabilities shall be an allowable deduction up to \$300 per month from the member's gross income. - vi.
+Any remaining income shall be applied to the cost of the SLP services, as described at Section 8.515.85.C, and shall be paid by the member directly to the provider. - x.
+If there is still income remaining after the entire cost of Supported Living Program services are paid from the member's income, the remaining income shall be kept by the member and may be used at the member's discretion. - b.
+Case managers shall inform HCBSSLP service members of their payment obligations in a manner prescribed by the Department at the beginning of each support plan year and whenever there is a significant change to their payment obligation. - i.
 Significant change is defined as fifty dollars (\$50) or more.

-ii.
-Copies of Client payment forms shall be kept in the Client files at the case management agency, and shall not be mailed to the State or its agent, except as required for a prior authorization request under § 8.515.7, or if requested by the state for monitoring purposes.
+c.
+Copies of member payment forms shall be kept in the member files at the case management agency.
+A copy of the form may be requested by the Department for monitoring purposes.